xogroup/bunnybus/API.md

  * `globalExchange` - value of the exchange to transact through for message publishing.
 This is the default used when one is not provided as an within the `options` for any `BunnyBus` methods that supports one transactionally.
 Defaults to `default-exchange`. *[string]* **Optional**
  * `prefetch` - value of the maximum number of unacknowledged messages allowable in a channel.
 Defaults to `5`. *[number]* **Optional**

+ All methods of `bunnybus` which accept an optional callback function will return a native `Promise` instead if no callback is provided.

 ```Javascript
 const BunnyBus = require('bunnybus');
 const bunnyBus = new BunnyBus({ server : 'red-bee.cloudamqp.com' });